typings/typings/docs/commands.md

-  [--save|-S]       Persist to "dependencies" [--save-dev|-D]   Persist to "devDependencies" [--save-peer|-P]  Persist to "peerDependencies" [--global|-G]     Install and persist as an global definition
+  [--save|-S]       Persist to "dependencies" [--save-dev|-D]   Persist to "devDependencies" [--save-peer|-P]  Persist to "peerDependencies" [--global|-G]     Install and persist as a global definition
     [-SG]           Persist to "globalDependencies"
     [-DG]           Persist to "globalDevDependencies" [--production]    Install only production dependencies (omits dev dependencies)